 BUTTER: butter or olive oil

-WHOLE MILK: milk of choice such as regular, almond, soy, or oat milk, if vegan
+WHOLE MILK: Or milk of choice, such as regular, almond, or soy.

 👩🏼🍳 STEP-BY-STEP INSTRUCTIONS